 Il Narratore also has a fantastic audiobook version of Pinocchio.
 The great thing about classics like these is that you can easily find the digital text online and import it into LingQ.
 You can then look up words and phrases and listen to the audio.
 This allows you to learn in a way that’s much easier than struggling through bilingual textbooks or even books with glossaries.

-I’ll show you how I’ve studied Italian on LingQ.
-If I click on my profile and look at my activity, you can see that I have 22,236 known words and that I was particularly active back in 2008 and then at various times since then.
+I’ll show you how I’ve studied Italian recently on LingQ.
+If I click on my profile and look at my activity, you can see that I have 22,236 known words, and that I was particularly active back in 2008.
+I’ve revisited the language a bit more sporadically since then.

-If I look at my LingQs created, I can see that there are only 5,000 of them, which tells me that the bulk of my known words came from words that I saw in the text, but didn’t have to look up because I knew them.
-LingQ eventually determines what your vocabulary level is as you go about looking up and saving words that you don’t know.
+If I look at my LingQs created, I can see that there are only 5,000 of them.
+This tells me that the bulk of my known words came from words that I saw in the text, but didn’t have to look up.
+Why is this useful information?
+Well, LingQ determines your vocabulary level as you read, allowing you to more accurately gauge the difficulty of texts, your rate of progress, etc.

-If I look at the words I’ve read, I can see that I’ve read a fair number, but I’ve also read a lot away from LingQ.
-Although back in 2013, I read 61,000 words, which isn’t insignificant.
+If I look at the amount words I’ve read, I can see that I’ve read a fair number.
+I’ve also read a lot of blogs, articles, transcripts, etc., and I’m able to visualize my learning habits using LingQ.
+Back in 2013, for example, I read 61,000 words, which isn’t insignificant.

 So looking back at the gradual growth of my known words total, it picked up a lot at the beginning and then gradually grew, but I haven’t been very active in recent years.